Humanoid-Motion-Studios/humanoid-website/index.md

 ## Research & Development

 ### Current Focus
-- Footwork and adaptive movement for sparring humanoids
+- Footwork and adaptive movement
 - Real-time learning and reaction technologies
 - Integration of hardware and control systems